purumvisum/algorithm/README.md

 (node couldn't work with big numbers (ex.
 1827116622 251772294 ))

 GDC-LCM.js - Greatest Common Divisor & Least Common Multiple (LCM = a*b/GCD(a,b) java could work with big numbers)

+changingMoney.js - The goal in this problem is to find the minimum number of coins needed to change the input value (an integer) into coins with denominations 1, 5, and 10. ( elementary greedy algorithm )